A-to-Z Electronic Databases

 BIOSIS Previews is an English-language, bibliographic database service, with abstracts and citation indexing.

 Textbooks and multimedia ideal for medical students preparing for Board Review exams in basic science fields of gross anatomy, physiology, embryology, behavioral science, cell biology, neuroanatomy, microbiology, immunology, biochemistry, molecular biology, pharmacology, and pathology.

 Provides thousands of questions that cover all categories presented on the USMLE Steps 1, 2, & 3.
 Offers advanced statistics so users can know where their strengths and weaknesses are and provides suggested questions based on performance.

-4700 challenging Shelf Exam questions targeted for use during clerkship rotations.
+Shelf Exam questions targeted for use during clerkship rotations.
 The questions have been specifically adapted for the Medical School Student Level and include thousands of multiple choice questions (MCQ), vignettes, and long form questions.
-Shelf exams are available for: Family Medicine, Internal Medicine, Neurology, OBGYN, Pediatrics, Psychiatry & Surgery.
+Shelf exams are available for: Emergency Medicine, Family Medicine, Internal Medicine, Neurology, OBGYN, Pathology, Pediatrics, Psychiatry & Surgery.